hrwilly/ma415-final-project/content/about.md

 ## Hannah Willy

-Hannah is a senior from Massachusetts majoring in Astronomy and Physics with a minor in Mathematics.
+Hannah Willy is a senior from Massachusetts majoring in Astronomy and Physics with a minor in Mathematics.

 ## Hannah Holbert